Krazete/ailog/README.md

 ## Versions

-There are two versions of the attendance log:
+There are two versions of the attendance log.

 ### [Live Version](https://krazete.github.io/ailog/live)